2nd June 2017

 Although there are two airports in Tenerife, there aren’t many direct flights to Tenerife North.
 However, it’s only a 50-minute drive to La Laguna from the South airport, and there are plenty of transfer services available if you don’t decide to hire a car.
-Flights start at just £76.00 in October, when you can be sure that the weather will be better than it is in the UK.

 It’s no secret that Ibiza is one of best places in the world for nightlife.
 Every summer, millions of tourists descend on the sun drenched White Isle to experience the cream of the crop, from DJs and artists to the island’s abundance of bars and super clubs.
 However, when you take the time to step off the beaten track, there’s a surprisingly beautiful and magical side to Ibiza that many people never experience.

 The main tourist hubs in Ibiza are the resorts of San Antonio and Playa d’en Bossa, which are full of clubs and bars.
 However, there are many parts of this incredible Balearic island that can offer a tranquil and relaxing retreat.
 From unspoiled inland villages, to secluded coves, and the wild, beautiful countryside, you don’t have to travel far to get away from the crowds and experience Ibiza at its finest.